famiu/feline.nvim/README.md

 -- Setting sep to a string
 left_sep = ' '

--- Setting sep to a default separator left_sep = 'slant_right'
+-- Setting sep to a separator preset left_sep = 'slant_right'

 -- Setting sep to a table with highlight